-Latin poetry, Literary Criticism and Rhetorical Theory in Antiquity, Reception Theory and Gender Studies
+Latin poetry, Literary Criticism and Rhetorical Theory in Antiquity, History of Authorship, Reception Theory and Gender Studies

-- “Sphragis: Paratextual autobiographies”, in Paratextuality and the Reader in Roman Literature and Culture.
-L. Jansen (ed.).
-Cambridge University Press.
-In press.
+- “Sphragis: Paratextual autobiographies”, in Paratextuality and the Reader in Roman Literature and Culture, L. Jansen (ed.), 224-42.
+Cambridge: Cambridge University Press, 2014.

 - “NON SUBRIPIENDI CAUSA SED PALAM MUTUANDI: Intertextuality and literary deviancy between law, rhetoric and literature in Roman Imperial culture”, in Intertextuality and its Discontents.
 Y. Baraz and C. van den Berg (eds.).
-American Journal of Philology 134 (2013), 83–100.
+Special issue of American Journal of Philology 134 (2013), 83-100.

 - “Ille ego qui quondam: on authorial (an)onymity”, in The Author’s Voice in Classical Antiquity, J. Hill and A. Marmodoro (eds.), 251-85.
 Oxford: Oxford University Press, 2013.